What is post-quantum cryptography?

 Post-quantum cryptography vs. quantum key distribution

 Post-quantum cryptography should not be confused with quantum key distribution (QKD).
-QKD simply allows a secret cryptographic key to be shared between two remote parties in such a way that key interception can be easily detected.
+QKD allows a secret cryptographic key to be shared between two remote parties in such a way that key interception can be easily detected.